-Concordia University confers the degree of Bachelor of Arts or Bachelor of Science on a student of good character who has met the following requirements:
+Concordia University confers the degree of Bachelor of Arts, Bachelor of Science, Bacheloar of Science Nursing, or Bachelor of Social Work on a student of good character who has met the following requirements:

 - 1. Accumulated a cumulative grade point average of 2.00 or better for all credited work completed at Concordia. - 2.
-Earned a minimum of 36 semester credits of academic work on campus, at least 12 of which should be in the major and 6 in the minor, and have spent the last two semesters in residence including the one immediately

-- prior to graduation.
+Earned a minimum of 36 semester credits of academic work on campus, at least 12 of which should be in the major and 6 in the minor, and have spent the last two semesters in residence including the one immediately prior to graduation.
 Residence is defined as registration for course work. - 3.
 Filed application for candidacy by March 1 of the year in which the student plans to participate in commencement. - 4.
 Satisfied any program specific requirements. - 5.
 Met all financial obligations to the University - 6.
 Every candidate is expected to attend graduation exercises.
 Requests for excuse in extenuating circumstances should be directed to the Registrar.